Mandel, Germany: Transport

 Running through Mandel is Landesstraße 237.
 Meeting it in the village are Kreisstraßen 50 (in the west end, at a four-way junction) and 52 (in the east end, at a three-way junction).
 Serving nearby Bad Kreuznach is a railway station with various connections.
 Branching off the Nahe Valley Railway (Bingen–Saarbrücken) here is the railway line to Gau Algesheim.
 From Bingen am Rhein, Regionalbahn trains run by way of the Alsenz Valley Railway, which branches off the Nahe Valley Railway in Bad Münster am Stein, to Kaiserslautern, reaching it in roughly 65 minutes.
 Running on the line to Saarbrücken and by way of Gau Algesheim and the West Rhine Railway to Mainz are Regional-Express and Regionalbahn trains.
-The travel time to Mainz lies between 25 and 40 minutes, and to Saarbrücken between 1 hour and 40 minutes and 2 hours and 20 minutes.
+The travel time to Mainz lies between 25 and 40 minutes, with about 22 minutes for the direct buses to Bad Kreuznach and the connection time to be added, and to Saarbrücken between 1 hour and 40 minutes and 2 hours and 20 minutes.

 Public institutions

 Since 1986, Mandel has had the Schlossberghalle, a multipurpose hall.